 ---|---|---|

-The small size of nanobodies enables high-resolution PET, SPECT, and optical imaging for accurate tumor detection [ref4].
+The compact size of nanobodies enables high-resolution imaging in techniques like PET, SPECT, and optical imaging for tumor visualization research in preclinical models.

-Evidence: Anti-SARS-CoV-2 nanobodies targeting the spike protein demonstrate potent neutralization in preclinical models [ref7].
+Evidence: Anti-SARS-CoV-2 nanobodies targeting the spike protein demonstrated strong binding in preclinical models [7].

 Catalog No. | Product Name |